gustavoberman/SWEotE-Discord-Dice-Roller/README.md

 7. Replace "BOT TOKEN" with your bot token you copied in step 2.6
 8. Replace "ADMIN_ID" with the NUMBERS of your userID from step 5.
 9. Paste into var firebaseconfig = {   }
-10. Get Discord ServerID from Discord Server Settings...Widget...ServerID for both swrpg and genesys servers
+10. Get Discord ServerID from Discord Server Settings...Widget...ServerID for your server
-11. Paste ServerID into correct slots ("swrpg" and "genesys") in config.js (paste the same number in both slots if only one set of dice will be used)
+11. Paste ServerID into "swiaserver" in config.js
 12. Save file
 13. upload custom emoji from emoji folder to the server.  https://support.discordapp.com/hc/en-us/articles/207619737-Adding-Emoji-Magic
 13. Your bot is now configured and ready to launch.